 How to Store Polyurethane

 Polyurethane sealer is a type of wood sealer.
-It can be, depending on brand, oil based or water based.
-This wood sealer is great at sealing wood such as wood signs, wood floors, stair banisters, wood trim and more.
+It can be, depending on the brand, oil-based or water-based.
+This wood sealer is great at sealing wood such as wood signs, wood floors, stair banisters, wood trim, and more.

 When considering how you store the polyurethane sealer take the below steps to ensure it is ready to use for your next wood project.

 - Ensure the prior to putting the lid back on your clean all around the edges of the can.
 This will provide a tight seal and prevent air from entering or escaping.

 - Using a clean rag place on top of the can and tap firmly all around the edge pushing the lid back into place with a rubber mallet or hammer.
 Be careful not to tap to heavy as it may bend the edge and not provide the air tight seal.

 - Wipe the edge of any excess wood sealer if needed.